pingjuhsieh/Econlib-lean/README.md

-# EconLib: A Lean 4 Library for Formalized Microeconomic Theory
+# EconLib: A Lean 4 Library for Economic Theory

 **EconLib** is an open-source project dedicated to formalizing microeconomic theory using the **Lean 4** interactive theorem prover.